Anchor Space Optimal Transport as a Fast Solution to Multiple Optimal Transport Problems: Conclusion

 \section{Conclusion}

-This paper presents a translation of the OT problem into an ASOT problem to {accelerate batch processing of multiple OT problems, with taking advantages of the potential common characteristics of distributions}.
-In the proposed ASOT, we only transport masses over a learned and fixed anchor space.
-We then prove the upper bound of the Wasserstein distance approximation error of such ASOT problem.
-Based on this, we propose a metric learning (ASOT-ML), {a $k$-means-based (ASOT-$k$)} and a deep dictionary learning framework (ASOT-DL) for anchor space learning.
-Experimental results demonstrate that our methods significantly decrease computational time while maintaining a reasonable level of approximation performance.
-For future work, we aim to design closed-form expressions for the mapping function and metric function of ASOT, eliminating the requirement for anchor space learning.
+{This paper proposes {an approximate} OT problem, named the ASOT problem, over the anchor space for multiple OT problems.
+For the proposed ASOT, we restrict the mass transport to a learned and fixed anchor space, which is a subset of the original feature space.} Then, we prove the upper bound of the Wasserstein distance approximation error of such an ASOT problem.
+Based on these findings, we propose metric learning (ASOT-ML), a $k$-means-based (ASOT-$k$), and a deep dictionary learning framework (ASOT-DL) for anchor space learning.
+Experimentally obtained results demonstrate that our methods decrease computational time significantly while maintaining a reasonable level of approximation performance.
+For future work, we aim to design closed-form expressions for the mapping and metric function of ASOT, thereby eliminating the requirement for anchor space learning.